-- On the opening day, British artillery inadvertently left the infantry exposed as many shells were duds.
+- On the opening day many shells were duds, and the British artillery inadvertently left the infantry exposed.
+Many soldiers were fighting in their first battle.
 As a consequence, July 1 is known as the bloodiest day in British history.
-Ironically, heavy casualties were not expected for the battle and the trip across No Man’s Land was expected to be easy.
+Heavy casualties were not expected for the battle and the trip across No Man’s Land was expected to be easy.

 - In the span of half an hour, one Newfoundland regiment lost all but 91 men.
 The regiment had started the battle with a strength of 801 men.